INJECTS

 Sometimes it can really make sense to include an off-platform inject.
 This increases our possibilities for creating interesting scenarios.
 Technically, this is an instruction in the platform that is combined with a confirmation button.
 Example: Instruction 'Discuss now three action steps that you could implement in your organization later this month.
 Once you have that, click on the button."
 And below that instruction would be a confirmation button "Done".

-The confirmation button will display in Exercise information channel.
+The confirmation button will display in Exercise information channel type.

 Overlay

-It is very useful for injecs of this type.
+It is very useful for this inject option.

 Typical use in exercise: